Day-to-Day Life in a Small African Village

 - After reading the next two paragraphs aloud, ask students whether they can infer anything from the fact that the boy waking up the community uses a truck wheel as a bell.
 (Does it suggest that the school has a lot of money?or very little?
 Can the students extend their inference to suggest the economic state of the community?)

 - Ask the class what they think a rooster "says" when it crows.
 After the students undoubtedly identify "cock-a-doodle-do," acknowledge that Richard describes the voice as "cock-a-doodle-doo," as most Americans would.
 Ask the class where they think that expression comes from.
 The students will probably figure out that it's an imitation of the rooster's sound.
 Do the students think that's what roosters "say" worldwide?
 The students might be surprised to learn that other cultures around the world describe the sound differently.
 In Germany, for example, it's kiki-ri-kee.
-(A compendium of a rooster's voice in other languages is available at "Sound of the World's Animals," along with other animals' sounds.)

 - Can students guess why it's important for Richard to sleep under a mosquito net?
 If students do not suggest the reason, explain that the net is to protect Richard from being bitten by mosquitoes that carry malaria.
 Check the students' reading comprehension by asking what is meant by the Kiswahili word kuku.

 - Read the next four paragraphs with the students.
 When they finish, have each student make a list of at least four features of Tanzanian schools that interested them.
 (The features might include a daily assembly; school uniforms; the fact that the principal is called a headmaster; students remain in one classroom; high school is called secondary school; English is a "foreign" language for most students.)
 Make a chart on the board or overhead that lists all the features the students name.
 Which of these features is different from schooling in the United States?
 Discuss the advantages and disadvantages for the students trying to learn math and science in English.